Quantum detection of millimeter wave electric fields with driving surface-state electrons: Introduction

-{\it Introduction.}--- Quantum sensors make use of the quantum properties, such as states superposition and entanglement, to measure a physical quantity with high accuracy~\cite{Quantum sensing}.
-An excellent quantum sensor exhibits two compatible qualities, (i) the long-lived superposition state which means the immunity to noises, while (ii) the strong coupling to some special signals which means high sensitivity.
-Many physical systems, such as the trapped ion~\cite{trapped-ion-RF}, cold atoms clouds~\cite{Cold-atom-magentci}, solid-state spins~\cite{NV-RMP}, SQUID~\cite{RSI-SQUID}, and the Rydberg atoms~\cite{ShanXi-GHz}, have been implemented as the quantum sensors to detect the electromagnetic fields or gravity.
-It is well known that the electromagnetic detections in the frequency-range from $0.1\,$ to $10\,$terahertz (THz)~\cite{THz-NatureMaterials} has great applications in many fields such as astronomical observation, biomedical diagnosis, and the wireless communication~\cite{THz-NaturePhotonics}.
-The Rydberg atoms are sensitive to a broad of electromagnetic waves, from kilohertz (kHz) to terahertz (THz)~\cite{kHz-THz-JPB,Electrometry}, and then stand out as the THz sensors based on the quantum properties of atoms such as the electromagnetically induced transparency (EIT)~\cite{THz-NPhoton,THz-NC,THz-PRX,THz-ZHU}.
+Quantum sensors make use of the quantum properties, such as states superposition and entanglement, to measure a physical quantity with high accuracy~\cite{Quantum sensing,Cold-atom-RMP}.
+An excellent quantum sensor exhibits two important qualities, (i) the long-lived superposition state which means the immunity to noises, and (ii) the strong couplings to some special signals which mean high sensitivity~\cite{PRB-while}.
+In recent years, a series of physical systems, such as the trapped ions~\cite{trapped-ion-RF}, cold atoms clouds~\cite{Cold-atom-magentci,AC-Stark RMP}, solid-state spins~\cite{NV-RMP}, SQUID~\cite{RSI-SQUID}, and the Rydberg atoms~\cite{ShanXi-GHz}, have been implemented as the quantum sensors to detect the electromagnetic fields or gravity.
+Specially, the electromagnetic detections in the frequency-range from $0.1$ to $10$ terahertz (THz)~\cite{THz-NatureMaterials} have been paid much attention for various application fields, such as astronomical observation, biomedical diagnosis, and the THz radar~\cite{THz-NaturePhotonics}, etc..
+Specifically, the Rydberg atoms are sensitive to a broad of electromagnetic waves~\cite{kHz-THz-JPB,Electrometry}, and thus can be developed for the THz sensing~\cite{THz-NPhoton,THz-NC,THz-PRX,THz-ZHU}.

-Here, we propose a physical system, i.e., the spin of electron floating on liquid helium~\cite{Lyon,Dykman2023,Schuster2010,MiaoPRB,Lyon-2011}, to implement the quantum sensor for sensitively detecting the electric fields of mm-waves, about $2\pi\times 0.16$~THz.
-Compared to the charge qubit~\cite{Science,Dykman-qubit,SchusterNC,Ising}, the spin qubit has long coherent time, i.e., the quality (i), due to the weak magnetic coupling to surroundings noises.
-Although the directly magnetic couplings between spin and the mm-waves are negligible, the indirect couplings can be strong by means of the spin-orbit coupling of trapped electrons on liquid helium, as the orbital energy-levels of the surface-binding electrons being among the frequency-band of mm-waves.
-That is to say, the quality (ii) is also achievable in the proposed physical system.
+In the present work, by using a conceptually new system, i.e., the spin of electron trapped on liquid helium~\cite{Lyon,Dykman2023,Schuster2010,MiaoPRB,Lyon-2011}, we investigate the quantum sensor of the electric fields of millimeter (mm) waves.
+Compared to the charge freedom of the electron trapped either on liquid helium~\cite{Science-qubit,Dykman-qubit,SchusterNC,Ising} or in Rydberg atoms, the electronic spin freedom has the longer coherent time up to millisecond (ms) within the low temperature at mK level~\cite{Schuster2010}.
+Although the directly magnetic couplings between spin and the mm waves are significantly weak and thus almost negligible, we show that the indirect couplings between them can be strong sufficiently by using the spin-orbit coupling of the trapped electron on liquid helium, wherein the transition frequency between the orbital-levels of the surface-binding electrons is in the mm waves band.